dreamcatcher-tech/network/Inbox/2025-08-14 1613 giving the model pure git related tools.md

 file writing, if there is a schema file, the tool for writing json changes to have the schema required. so to do a write, you cannot just specify a path, you have to change into that directory, which would cause the tools to reload / change.

+toolpacks need to be presented as a tree, so when the info about the toolpack comes back, then the children that it might have comes back too.  the tool might be either a directory or an installable, where the directory lists a mix of either other directories or other tools. posix pathing to navigate.